The Long Haul (1957 film): Production

 Filming started 18 February and took place at British Lion studios in Shepperton.
 There was location filming in the Scottish Highlands.

+Reception

+Box office

+In September 1957 Kinematograph Weekly reported the film "has found it uphill work at the Odeon, Marble Arch.
+It is however, designed for the crowd rather than the discerning and its time will come when it goes on tour."

 Critical reception

+Monthly Film Bulletin said "This dreary thriller is hardly recognisable as the work (screenplay and direction) of the once promising Ken Hughes.
+On the contrary, its script and zestless handling exploit almost every known melodramatic cliché in the pursuit of squalor and violence, while its depiction of road haulage is most unconvincing.
+Victor Mature and Diana Dors handle synthetic roles with mournful expressions and apparent indifference; of the variable supporting cast only Patrick Allen stands out as a villain of real power and substance.
+The authentic Northern backgrounds, well photographed by Basil Emmot, are fully utilised in a single gripping sequence in which a ten-ton truck is driven over mountains – an oasis in the desert of tedium."

-Leonard Maltin dismissed the film as "Minor fare"; whereas DVD Talk commended a "Completely satisfying British B-noir.
+Leonard Maltin dismissed the film as "Minor fare", whereas DVD Talk commended a "Completely satisfying British B-noir.
 Sure the story is familiar, but it's handled with cold, professional skill.
 The performers are perfectly cast here.
 I'm highly recommending The Long Haul."

 Filmink called it "a decent little movie, and Dors was as beautiful and warm as ever, reminding everyone what she was capable of."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Unsavoury thriller, well photographed."

-Alternative Title
+Alternative title

 In Spain, the original poster gave it the title 'El Precio de un Hombre', 'The Price of a Man'.